KSneijders/AoE2ScenarioParser/README.md

 ```
 Security note:
 ---
 These functions are implented for ease of use.
 Not security.
 They use `eval()` and should not be used in any server environment where others have access to the input of these functions.
-For more information please check out [this Stack Overflow answer](https://stackoverflow.com/a/661128/7230293).
+For more information please check out [this Stack Overflow answer].

 Of course, you can combine that with `triggers` like so:
 ```python